iaincollins/icarus/README.md

 _This documentation is intended for developers._

+The codebase is split up into three parts:

+* `src/app` — "ICARUS Terminal.exe", a Win32 application written in Go
+* `src/service` — "ICARUS Service.exe", a Win32 application written in Node.js
+* `src/web` — A web based interface developed in Next.js/React

+"ICARUS Terminal.exe" serves as both a launcher and a shell to render the graphical interface.
+It creates new terminal windows by spawing itself with the `-terminal` and `-port` flags).
+All terminal processes exit when the launcher terminates.

+"ICARUS Terminal.exe" uses [a fork of a webview wrapper for Go/C++](https://github.com/iaincollins/webview) which uses the Microsoft Edge/Chromium engine to render the interface.
+This library has been manually bundled with this project in `resources/dll`, along with a suitable loader from Microsoft.

+There can be multiple instances of "ICARUS Terminal.exe" running - this allows you to pin multiple windows to a single screen, or run multiple windows across different screens, - but only one instance will be designated as the "launcher" window.
+The launcher will have a different interface to the terminal windows and is responsible for starting and stopping the background service.

+"ICARUS Service.exe" is a self contained service, websocket server and a static webserver.
+All terminals connect to the service.
+There should only ever one instance of "ICARUS Service.exe" running at a time.
+The service interfaces with the game, broadcasts events to terminals and allows the graphical interface to be accessed remotely.
+It is invoked automatically by "ICARUS Terminal.exe" and stops when "ICARUS Terminal.exe" terminates.
+The web interface is written in Next.js/React and is statically exported and the assets bundled inside "ICARUS Service.exe", making it self contained.

 ### Requirements

 To build this application you need to be running Microsoft Windows and have the following dependencies installed: